vaibhavkapoor1/Currency-converter-Chatbot/README.md

 To run it on your PC, clone this repository and install ngrok.

-Run the command- ngork http 5000
+Run the command- ngrok http 5000

 Used this API for fetching the conversion rates - app.exchangerate-api.com